LuckyLuuk12/firefox-vertical-tabs/README.md

 Please notify me or fork and pull request on this yourself (:
 </p>
 <h2>Installation:</h2>
+Note that if the latest userChrome.css works in the latest version of Firefox, that we do not have a folder for that version as we only update the userChrome.css file when it breaks.
+So if you are using a newer version of Firefox just try the latest.
 <ol>
   <li>Go to <code>about:config</code> in your Firefox browser.</li>
   <li>Accept the risk and continue.</li>